 What kind of adoption program are you interested in?
 Do you know which adoption agencies in Michigan work with the type of program you want to pursue?
 When you begin the adoption process, it’s easy to get overwhelmed and feel confused by all the information.

 Before deciding on an agency, your first choice is to decide which type of adoption is right for you.
 The three types are domestic adoption, foster adoption, and international adoption.
-All three programs require a home study in order to legally adopt a child.
+All three programs require a home study to legally adopt a child.

 Domestic adoption is also known as private infant adoption and is usually conducted through a licensed adoption agency or attorney.
 Most people who want to adopt an infant in the United States go through the domestic adoption process.
 It involves a family becoming matched with a birth mother who will sign consent forms after the baby is born so the baby can be placed in an adoptive family’s home.

 Foster adoption is the process of adopting a child out of foster care.
 This usually involves children who are a little older, from toddlers to teens, who have been taken out of their parent’s care temporarily.
-Although the goal with foster care is reuniting children with their parents, foster adoption can occur when the rights of both parents have been terminated.
+Although the goal of foster care is reuniting children with their parents, foster adoption can occur when the rights of both parents have been terminated.
 To adopt through the foster care system, you must go through the requirements for becoming a licensed foster parent as well as meeting the requirements for adoption.
 Of all three types, foster adoption is the cheapest way to adopt.

 International adoption is the process of adopting a child from overseas.
 These children are generally older than an infant and are currently in foster care in their birth country or an orphanage.
 Before starting an international adoption, you must decide which country you’d like to adopt from.
 The adoption agency you choose needs to be accredited to do adoptions from your child’s birth country.